 The 21-day hCG program costs in the vicinity of $800+, with the drops required for maintenance $90 for one month's supply.

 Dieting is not only unsustainable and risky; it wreaks havoc with your fertility, your sex drive, and your health.
-Check this blog out for an in depth exploration of the way dieting destroys sex drive and what you can do about it.
+Check out this blog for an in depth exploration of the way dieting destroys sex drive and what you can do about it.

+So let's give the finger to diet culture and it's "body after baby" bullshit.
 For you, and for your current or future babies.